 Policy for the Protection of Vulnerable People

-These policies and procedures also relate to staff and volunteers on whom someone described above is significantly dependant for their care and who may be at risk as a result of that person’s behaviour or action.
+6. These policies and procedures also relate to staff and volunteers on whom someone described above is significantly dependant for their care and who may be at risk as a result of that person’s behaviour or action.

 -

-To offer vulnerable people opportunities within church to have a lifestyle which maintains personal independence, safeguards privacy, offers genuine and informed choices, provides opportunities to enjoy and contribute to our mission and enables them to have their social, cultural and individual needs met.
+To offer Vulnerable People opportunities within church to have a lifestyle which maintains personal independence, safeguards privacy, offers genuine and informed choices, provides opportunities to enjoy and contribute to our mission and enables them to have their social, cultural and individual needs met.
 They also have the right to protection from harm or exploitation.

 -